VDA5050/VDA5050/VDA5050_EN.md

 >Figure 4 Procedure for changing the driving route "Horizon"

 In Figure 4, an initial job is first sent by the control panel at time t = 1.
-Figure 5 shows the pseudocode of a possible job.
+Figure 5 shows the pseudo code of a possible job.
 For the sake of readability, a complete JSON example has been omitted here.

 ```